 - Crumbled Bacon – Be sure to fry the bacon first of course.
 I have used bacon bits for this recipe in the past when I was short on time.

 - Sliced Almonds – They add an additional layer of flavor to this recipe, and a nice crunch as well.
 They’re also super healthy and add some extra protein!

 - Shredded Cheddar – Because broccoli and cheese just go together!

 - Chopped Red Onion – The onion adds a nice zest to this recipe, along with some nice vibrant color!

 - Mayonnaise – This will be the base for the salad dressing.

-- Swerve Granulated Sweetener – Traditional broccoli salad uses sugar to add some sweetness to the salad dressing.
+- Sweetener – Traditional broccoli salad uses sugar to add some sweetness to the salad dressing.
 I love using Swerve because it measures cup for cup just like real sugar and doesn’t sacrifice taste.

 - White Vinegar – To give the dressing some tang!

 - Salt and Pepper

 To make the broccoli salad: